Finding a JKD Instructor

-As interest in Bruce Lee’s art grows, we are contacted by more and more people who are interested in learning and practicing Jun Fan Jeet Kune Do.
-Every day we receive e-mails asking questions such as – “How can I find a JKD instructor?” and “What should I look for in a JKD instructor?”
+As interest in Bruce Lee’s martial art continues to grow, I am contacted by more and more people who are interested in learning and practicing Jeet Kune Do.
+Every day I receive e-mails and phone calls from people asking questions such as – “How can I find a JKD instructor?” and “What should I look for in a JKD instructor?”

 Passion for the Art

-Bruce Lee was passionate about the art he developed, and we believe that anyone teaching JFJKD should likewise exhibit a passion for the art; a passion that is visible when they are teaching the art and/or discussing it.
+To me, this is the most important element.
+Bruce Lee was passionate about the art he developed, and I believe that anyone teaching Jeet Kune Do should likewise exhibit a passion for the art; a passion that is clearly visible when they are teaching the art and/or discussing it.

-D) Philosophical Knowledge and Understanding – In addition to physical curriculum, an instructor should possess a good comprehension and understanding the philosophical principles and concepts that serve as one of the foundation stones of JKD, and strive to impart these principles to their students.
+Philosophical Knowledge and Understanding – In addition to physical curriculum, an instructor should possess a good comprehension and understanding the philosophical principles and concepts that serve as one of the foundation stones of Jeet Kune Do, and strive to impart these principles to their students.
 When appropriate, they should be able to relate various philosophical tenets directly to physical techniques and actions which are being taught.

 • They should maintain complete transparency with regard to their qualifications, training, etc. They should represent themselves to the public in an honest manner – at no time misrepresenting their training and competence in any way that is false or misleading.

-• They should strive to maintain and/or increase their knowledge and skills pertaining to JFJKD.
+• They should strive to maintain and/or increase their knowledge and skills pertaining to JKD.
 This relates to such things as technical skills, teaching and training methodology, and philosophical understanding.

-• They should show respect for other JKD instructors and practitioners, even if they disagree with their methods, ideas, etc. The Bruce Lee Foundation believes that negative behaviors such as fostering bad feelings in their students about other practitioners and asking students to participate in negative campaigns against other instructors only serve to create division the JKD community and create a negative personal practice and attitude for the people involved.
+• They should show respect for other JKD instructors and practitioners, even if they disagree with their methods, ideas, etc. Negative behaviors such as fostering bad feelings in their students about other practitioners and asking students to participate in negative campaigns against other instructors only serve to create division the JKD community and create a negative personal practice and attitude for the people involved.

-• They should endeavor to develop in their students an appreciation of the principles of JFJKD – and foster a spirit of inquiry into the acquisition of knowledge and understanding.
+• They should endeavor to develop in their students an appreciation of the principles of JKD – and foster a spirit of inquiry into the acquisition of knowledge and understanding.

-• They should endeavor through their actions as an instructor to enhance the public’s regard for JFJKD.
+• They should endeavor through their actions as an instructor to enhance the public’s regard for JKD.

 Does the instructor have a good attitude?
 Do they foster a positive attitude among their students and in their classes?
 Is the instructor encouraging and optimistic while challenging their students to be their best?
 What about the students, do they exhibit a good attitude during training?